zkhin/backend/README.md

 - A CloudFront Key Pair must be generated and added.
 To do so, one must login to the AWS Console using the account's *root* credentials.
 See [Setting up CloudFront Signed URLs](#setting-up-cloudfront-signed-urls) for details.
 - Credentials to access the post vericiation API must be added.
 Note these are stage-specific.
 Reference the environment variable in serverless.yml for required format.
+- Google OAuth Client Ids must be added.
+These are available from our google app's profile on the [google app console](https://console.developers.google.com/) and have format `{"ios": "***", "web": "***", ...}`.
+Reference the enviornment variable in serverless.yml for the proper naming.

 Google needs to be configured as an [IAM OIDC Provider](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_oidc.html) before `real-main` can be deployed.
 Step-by-step instructions are available [here](https://medium.com/fullstack-with-react-native-aws-serverless-and/set-up-openid-connect-oidc-provider-in-aws-91d498f3c9f7).